dschroeder101/currency-converter/README.md

 ## Notes

-/server/server.js is responsible for pre-rendering the React front-end, making the API calls to Fixer.io, and calculating the currency conversions.
+/server/server.js is responsible for pre-rendering and serving the React front-end, making the API calls to Fixer.io, and calculating the currency conversions.

 A POST endpoint at /convert accepts a request with a JSON body formatted like so: